nashbio/policies/source/sections/04-risk_management_policy.md

   * Output - Magnitude of impact rating of low (10), medium (50), or high (100).
 Refer to the [NIST SP 800-30](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-30r1.pdf) definitions of low, medium, and high.

 * Step 7.
 Risk Determination
-  * Establish a risk level using the Human Data Risk Assessment Tool(HDRAT).
+  * Establish a risk level using the following rubrick.
 The risk rating also presents actions that senior management must take for each risk level.
   * Output - Risk level of low (<20), medium (21-40) or high (>40).
 Refer to the [NIST SP 800-30](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-30r1.pdf) definitions of low, medium, and high.

 * Step 8.
 Control Recommendations